open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The SDK MUST not allow the following configurations to be used together:

-- An instrument selection criteria lacking any parameters (matches everything) combined with a specified `name` for the View.
+- An instrument selection criteria lacking instrument type and instrument name criteria combined with a specified `name` for the View.
 This leads to gauranteed view conflicts between instruments.
 - An instrument selection criteria with wildcard name support and no specified instrument type and a specified `name` for the View.
 This leads to gauranteed view conflicts between instruments.